DENIM NOSTALGIA

 1873

-One of his customers was Jacob Davis, a tailor commissioned by a gold mining company who improved the strength of the jeans even further using metal rivets.
-After years of successful business, in 1873, they officially became partners, got the design patent and modern American denim blue jean was born.
+One of his customers was Jacob Davis, a tailor commissioned by a gold mining company, who improved the strength of the jeans even further by reinforcing stress points with metal rivets.
+After years of successful business, in 1873, they officially became partners, got the design patent, and modern American denim blue jean was born.

 20th century